Notice from the municipality

 What is a notice from the municipality?

-The municipality ensures that everyone complies with the rules.
+The city makes sure that everyone follows the rules.
 Just like the police.

-If you violate legal regulations, the municipality will send you a letter requesting that you rectify the violation.
+If you violate any laws, the municipality will send you a letter asking you to remedy the violation.
 This is called a formal notice.

-• use of land and buildings in violation of the rules of the environmental plan
+- use of land and buildings in violation of the provisions of the environmental plan

 How does it work?

 If you do nothing, the municipality will take care of it for you.
-You will then be responsible for the costs.
-This is called administrative coercion.
-The municipality may also impose a penalty payment on you.
-This means that you will have to pay if you do not remedy the violation in time.
+In that case, you will be responsible for the costs.
+This is called administrative enforcement.
+The municipality may also impose a penalty on you.
+This means you will have to pay if you do not remedy the violation in time.

 What should I do?

 If you violate a legal regulation, you will receive a letter from the municipality.
-In this letter, they will ask you to rectify the violation (a preliminary notice).
-If you disagree with this, you must explain why you disagree.
-This is called a statement of opinion.
-You must send this statement of opinion to the municipality.
+In it, the municipality will ask you to remedy the violation (a preliminary notice).
+If you disagree with this, you should explain why you disagree.
+This is called a statement of objection.
+You should send this statement of objection to the municipality.

 You will then receive a final decision from the municipality.
-In this decision, the municipality will again ask you to rectify the violation.
+In this decision, the municipality will again ask you to remedy the violation.
 This is called a final enforcement decision.
-If you disagree with this decision, you can lodge an objection with the municipality within six weeks.
-You must, however, rectify the violation first.
+If you disagree with this decision, you may file an objection with the municipality within 6 weeks.
+However, you must have already remedied the violation by that time.

-• You can ask the court for a preliminary ruling.
-You can only do this if you have lodged an objection.
+- You can ask the court for a preliminary ruling.
+You can only do this if you have filed an objection.

-• You can request a postponement.
-The municipality will then only take action after it has decided on your objection.
+- You may request a postponement.
+The municipality will not take any action until it has ruled on your objection.

 Violation by someone else

-If you want the municipality to take action against a violation committed by someone else, you must report this to the municipality (this is called a request for enforcement).
-You can ask the municipality to send this person a warning letter immediately.
+If you want the municipality to take action against someone else’s violation, you should report it to the municipality (this is called a request for enforcement).
+You can ask the municipality right away to send that person a warning letter.